jamesjmtaylor/blog/site/content/post/kmm-database-layer.md

 )
 ```

-That final DTO, `SearchResult` forms the cornerstone of what we'll display to the user.
-A title so the user knows what they're looking at, categories for determining what bottom navigation tab (Land, Sea, or Air) to display the equipment on, images for showing a preview of the equipment, and an id for querying the API for additional details when the equipment icon is tapped.
+That final DTO, `SearchResult` , forms the cornerstone of what we'll display to the user.
+It includes: a title, so the user knows what they're looking at, categories for determining what bottom navigation tab (Land, Sea, or Air) to display the equipment on, images for showing a preview of the equipment, and an id for querying the API for additional details when the equipment icon is tapped.

 As you might have noticed, we have a couple of complex relationships that we need to store.  `Images` are their own DTOs that have a one-to-many relationship with `SearchResult`.
 Categories are represented by strings, but they also need to be returned in a list format.
 Finally, ODIN doesn't return `SearchResult` objects directly, but rather a `SearchResults` payload that contains a `Query` object (which has a list of our desired `SearchResult` objects) and a `Continue` object for [pagination](https://www.raywenderlich.com/12244218-paging-library-for-android-with-kotlin-creating-infinite-lists).